CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/NET.2.1 WLAN operation.md

 ### 1.3 Delimitation

 The module contains basic requirements that must be observed and fulfilled when setting up and operating WLANs.
 Requirements for secure use of WLANs are not the subject of this module.
-Secure use of WLANs is covered in the NET.2.2 * WLAN Usage * block.
+Secure use of WLANs is covered in the NET.2.2 * WLAN usage * block.
 Likewise, the operation of hotspots (see NET.2.3 * Operation of hotspots *) is not discussed here.

 WLANs can be operated in two different modes according to the needs of an operator and the hardware equipment available.
 In ad hoc mode, two or more mobile devices equipped with a wireless network card communicate directly with each other.
-Since WLANs in ad-hoc mode can build up and configure independently, ie without fixed infrastructure, and thus establish a fully meshed parallel network infrastructure, the ad hoc mode is unsuitable in an environment to be protected.
+Since WLANs in ad-hoc mode can set up and configure autonomously, ie without fixed infrastructure, and thus establish a fully meshed parallel network infrastructure, the ad hoc mode is unsuitable in an environment to be protected.
 This will not be considered further below.
 In most cases, WLANs operate in infrastructure mode, which means H. the communication of the clients and the connection to wired LAN segments takes place via the access point.

 2 risk situation
 -----------------

-The following specific threats and vulnerabilities are of particular importance in WLAN operation:
+The following specific threats and vulnerabilities are of particular importance in the area of ​​WLAN operation:

 ### 2 1 Failure or malfunction of a wireless network

 In radio networks, information is transmitted by means of electromagnetic radio waves.
-If other electromagnetic sources in the same frequency spectrum emit energy, they can interfere with wireless communication and in extreme cases prevent the operation of the WLAN.
+If other electromagnetic sources radiate energy in the same frequency spectrum, they can interfere with wireless communication and in extreme cases prevent the operation of the WLAN.
 This can be caused by other radio systems and devices, such as Bluetooth, microwave ovens or other wireless networks.
 In addition, denial-of-service attacks are possible.
 For example, sending certain control and management signals repeatedly may cause the wireless network to become unavailable.

 ### 2 2 Missing or inadequate planning of the WLAN deployment